cmc17/cmc17.github.io/best-paper-awards/index.md

 ---
-title: CMC17 – Best Paper Award
+title: CMC17 – Best Paper Awards
 ---

-Best Paper Award
+Best Paper Awards
 ================

-The **Best Paper Award** was won by by the following paper:
+The **Best Paper Award** was won by the paper:

 - Zsolt Gazdag, Gábor Kolonits, *Remarks on the Computational Power of Some Restricted Variants of P Systems with Active Membranes*